 - Home birth assistance

-Call us again when the midwife indicates that the presence of a maternity carer is desired.
+Call us when the midwife indicates that the presence of a maternity carer is desired.
 She can best estimate how much longer labor will last.
 Our maternity carer will immediately come to help with the delivery.
-She can then begin with the maternity care.

 - Hospital birth